dadams-AU/honors/README.md

 3. Make your changes.
 4. Submit a pull request.

-## Acknowledgments

-A special thanks to ChatGPT for assisting in the development process and providing valuable insights.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.